ESA-APEx/apex_documentation/propagation/enhancement.md

 If the algorithm was originally implemented in accordance with the APEx compliance guidelines, the process can be more straightforward.
-In this case there will be more overlap between the libraries and design patterns used in the initial implementation and those required for an optimized APEx version, and the enhancement process will be different and less changes have to be made to the code base.
+In this case there will be more overlap between the libraries and design patterns used in the initial implementation and those required for an optimized APEx version, and the enhancement process will be different and fewer changes have to be made to the code base.

+#### Intellectual Property Rights

+The intellectual property rights to their algorithm implementation remain with the algorithm authors.
+If the algorithm is an implementation of published research, the APEx team reserves itself the non-exclusive right to run and further develop the enhanced implementation.
+The algorithm provider has the right and is encouraged to use the enhanced code as a basis for further algorithm development.
+For proprietary algorithms, the rights to publish the source code and run the algorithm remain with the original property rights holder.